Emergencies - CPR

 Children and infants who are not responding and not breathing normally will need CPR.

-First aid and CPR (rescue breathing and chest compressions)
+How can I learn CPR (rescue breathing and chest compressions)?

 Learn CPR before you need it.